 I know that posts haven't been as regular as they should be.
 I've just been a bit tired and distracted.
 Call it the holiday blues, the winter slow down, stress, or whatever name you want to give it.
 I've just been tired and distracted.

 Many of my readers know that I have Chronic Lyme Disease.
 I have this strong belief that the more you focus on being ill, the sicker you feel.
 So I really try not to give a lot of thought or power to having Lyme and try to focus on being alive instead.
-Sometimes however the symptoms get really thick and closer together and it makes it hard to forget or not focus on it.
+Sometimes, however, the symptoms get really thick and closer together and it makes it hard to forget or not focus on it.

 I'm so tired!

 This month we will celebrate Thanksgiving and then Hanukkah soon after.
 So the holidays are here for us and all around us, people are getting their holiday spirit set into full swing.
-I however have just been mentally side-tracked with distractions.
-I feel like I have so many things that I need to get done, but I am just so tired that I really just want to curl up with a book and cup of tea and rest.
+I, however, have just been mentally side-tracked with distractions.
+I feel like I have so many things that I need to get done, but I am just so tired that I really just want to curl up with a book and a cup of tea and rest.
 But even when I do take a nice break and try to relax I feel as if I should be doing more and moving forward.
-So it’s a back and forth battle.
+So it's a back and forth battle.